%20Intro.jpg)

 I have no idea how that came up in our conversation,

-but that advice was given to me by one of my policyholders early
+but that advice was given to me by one of my policyholders early in

-for his tip.
 It has saved me a lot of aggravation over my lifetime.

 "Charting the unknown possibilities of life."